naveen-sekhar/kali-linux-capstone/README.md

 3. **Web dashboard not loading**:
    - Ensure Python HTTP server is running
+   - Check whether you start the server in the project directory
    - Check if port 8000 is available
    - Try alternative port: `python3 -m http.server 8080`